 7. Bring travel mugs from home: Drinks (including soft drinks) on your Disney Cruise (except for alcohol) are all included.
 You will find an abundance of plastic glasses and also paper disposable cups.
 One great way to keep drinks hotter (or colder) longer is to bring an insulated travel mug with you.

 We always bring our tumblers on cruises.
 We fill them with hot coffee in the morning and add ice cubes to fresh coffee to make iced coffee in the afternoon!

 8. Decorate your cabin door – they are magnetic!
 Cabin doors on DCL ships are magnetic (EXCEPT for Concierge level cabins).
 I could not believe how many doors on our cruise were decorated!
 Wreaths, pictures, dry erase boards and magnets of every shape and kind were plastered on doors up and down the hallway.

-I made each kid a couple of Mickey Mouse shaped magnets – and used my Scotch thermal laminator to make them even sturdier.
+I made each kid a couple of Mickey Mouse shaped magnets – and used my thermal laminator to make them even sturdier.